jfo/blog/source/drafts/rust.md

 passed_ to the caller (in this case `main`) and handled there.

-For my case, simply `unwrap()`ping the return from the `make_some_noise()` call is sufficient.
-If it failed at any point, fine, just bail.
+For my case, simply `unwrap()`ping the return from the `make_some_noise()` call inside of `main()` is sufficient.
+If it failed at any point, ok whatevers, just bail.
 In production code or a bigger program, I might want to propogate that error further, or handle it more gracefully, but this is ok for now.

 ```rust
 fn main() {